 But the operator in this phrase might be redundant.
 He had his iPhone battery replaced by a technician.

-When you want to change passive sentences to active in the causative form, you always need to decide which form works best.
+When you want to change passive sentences to active from the causative form, you always need to decide which form works best.

 Sometimes it’s more logical to use the causative because it is obvious who performs the action.